IObundle/iob-soc-sut/README.md

 ## Setup the Tester along with the SUT

 The Tester's main configuration is stored in the `tester_options` variable of the `iob_soc_sut_setup.py` file.
-It adds the IOBNATIVEBRIDGEIF, two ETHERNET, and another UART instance to the default Tester peripherals.
+It adds the IOBNATIVEBRIDGEIF, two ETHERNET, one GPIO, and another UART instance to the default Tester peripherals.
-In total, the Tester has two UART interfaces, two ETHERNET, and one IOb-native (provided by IOBNATIVEBRIDGEIF).
+In total, the Tester has two UART interfaces, two ETHERNET, one GPIO, and one IOb-native (provided by IOBNATIVEBRIDGEIF).

 **NOTE**: As mentioned previously, for the time being, the ETHERNET peripheral is disabled as it has not yet been updated to be compatible with the new python-setup branch.